 CPA Examination Services – RI

 You must be a resident, regularly employed, or have a place of business in Rhode Island, and meet one of the following educational requirements:

 After July 1, 1999, you will be deemed to have met the education requirement if, as part of the 150 semester hours of education, you have met any one of the following conditions:

 All educational transcripts and/or international evaluations are required to be submitted to CPA Examination Services.
 Official school transcripts and/or international evaluations may be submitted by you separately or included with the first-time application.
 You must meet the education requirements at the time of application.
 Official school transcripts and/or evaluations must be submitted at the time of application.
-A copy of the diploma for each degree earned, including those from international institutions, will also be required.

 If you successfully pass the examination, you will not be eligible to receive a certificate until you complete the 150-hour and the experience requirements.